 This one will be a little tricky to find but is no more than a five minute walk from the centre of York.
 Starting at the top of Fossgate, keep walking on to Walmgate until you see a slightly industrial looking opening on the left.
-Don’t be put off by the location, Brew York is a craft brewery/pub in a converted warehouse.
-I’m a big fan of the décor in here with the exposed brick and plain wood tables.
-The vessels where the beer is brewed are within touching distance.
-If it’s a warm day, head out the back into the small riverside garden.
+Don’t be put off by the location, Brew York is a craft brewery/pub in a converted warehouse which has recently seen a huge extension!
+I’m a big fan of the décor in here with the exposed brick and plain wood tables next to the beer vessels downstairs but now there’s even more room upstairs with a bigger bar and Japanese street food.

 Star Inn The City

 Whilst technically a restaurant, owned by the Michelin-starred chef Andrew Pern, there is still a small bar area inside which happily accepts customers who aren’t dining.
 However, the main attraction is the outdoor terrace nestled alongside the River Ouse and next to the historic Lendall Bridge.
 On a summer’s day, you could sit here for hours watching the world go by.
 It’s not the cheapest place but it’s not uncommon now to pay over £4 for a beer wherever you are.
 At least here, you’ll be sat in one of the best locations in York with a top view.

 An up-market cocktail bar on York’s historic Stonegate, this is one that you’ll keep coming back to.
 The Botanist is full of quirky items in keeping with the general theme of ‘gardening’.
 If you’re into sharing, order a cocktail served in a watering can.
 If not, don’t miss the Apricot and Peach Smash; an incredible bourbon whisky cocktail served in a plant pot.